jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     source .venv/bin/activate

-  .. admonition:: on Windows without `Windows Subsystem Linux`_ You may first need to set the Execution Policy in an Administrator mode PowerShell_ terminal to allow the activation script to work
+  .. admonition:: on Windows without `Windows Subsystem Linux`_ run PowerShell_ in Administrator mode and set the Execution Policy for the activation script to work

     .. code-block:: PowerShell